 - Key consultation meeting with Sri Lanka Tourism Development Authority and Tourism Association stakeholders (May 2021)

 - Tripartite stakeholder consultations (June-July 2021)

-The project “Supporting the social protection response to the impacts of COVID-19 – Tourism Sector in Sri Lanka” was developed in partnership with the Ministry of Labour, Ministry of Tourism, Sri Lanka Tourism Development Authority and Employers Federation of Ceylon, Trade Union of Sri Lanka Nidahas Sevaka Sangamaya, Sri Lanka hotelier association, Regional tourism association, Sri Lanka tour guide association and other partners working on social protection for workers and Civil Society.
+The project was developed in partnership with the Ministry of Labour, Ministry of Tourism, Sri Lanka Tourism Development Authority and Employers Federation of Ceylon, Trade Union of Sri Lanka Nidahas Sevaka Sangamaya, Sri Lanka hotelier association, Regional tourism association, Sri Lanka tour guide association and other partners working on social protection for workers and Civil Society.

-The project implementing partner is the Ministry of Labour with close collaboration of the ministries of Finance and Tourism and Sri Lanka Tourism Development Authority.
+The project implementing partner is the Ministry of Labour with the close collaboration of the Ministry of Finance, Ministry of tourism and Sri Lanka Tourism Development Authority.